-More than half of the UK adults surveyed said that they would be willing to substitute human soldiers in the battlefield with robots and drones (55 per cent) – the highest of all European countries.
-The UK also came out higher than the European average when offered brain surgery from a robot that can operate with more accuracy than a human doctor (40 per cent vs 38 per cent).
+More than half of the UK adults surveyed said that they would be willing to substitute human soldiers in the battlefield with robots and drones (55%) – the highest of all European countries.
+The UK also came out higher than the European average when offered brain surgery from a robot that can operate with more accuracy than a human doctor (40% vs 38%).

-Over 102 million contactless cards are in current issue in the UK, and yet only 28 per cent of UK adults are in favour of abolishing cash in favour of solely digital currencies.
-The European average was 37 per cent, with Bulgaria leading the pack (54 per cent).
+Over 102 million contactless cards are in current issue in the UK, and yet only 28% of UK adults are in favour of abolishing cash in favour of solely digital currencies.
+The European average was 37%, with Bulgaria leading the pack (54%).

 What else did we find?